RamsushilJajee/ADX-Indicator/README.md

 - Go to "myproject" folder in VS Code and create virtual environment using below command:
 >> virtualenv venv

+And enter the command without entering into venv (created virtual environment): source venv/bin/activate

+Install django in venv using the command:
+    pip install django

 - Open the terminal/cmd in myproject diractory directory and run the command as shown below:
 >> python manage.py runserver